Calling All Arrow Financial Co - GuruFocus.com

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Arrow Financial Corporation (“Arrow” or the “Company”) (NASDAQ: AROW) and certain of its officers.
+NEW YORK, June 29, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Arrow Financial Corporation ("Arrow" or the "Company") (NASDAQ: AROW) and certain of its officers.

 Class Definition: